jfecher/ante-website/content/docs/language.md

     go numbers 0
 ```

-This can be cumbersome when you just want a quick loop in the middle of a function though.
-It is for this reason that ante provides the loop and recur keywords which are sugar for an immediately invoked helper function.
-The following definition of sum is exactly equivalent to the previous:
+But this can be cumbersome when you just want a quick loop in the middle of a function.
+For this case, Ante provides the `loop` and `recur` keywords for creating an immediately
+invoked helper function.
+The following definition of sum is equivalent to the previous:

 ```ante
 sum numbers =